makedeb/prebuilt-mpr-old-v2/README.md

 Since you're downloading pre-compiled packages when using the Prebuilt-MPR, you run the risk of installing malware (and more so since there is no way to inspect source files like you could on the MPR).

 The Prebuilt-MPR solves this by hosting a separate copy of each package in this repo on the `pkg/` branches.
 Since updates are done via pull requests, it allows a [makedeb Trusted User](https://docs.makedeb.org/support/makedeb-team) to review the build files before they get merged and deployed into the Prebuilt-MPR APT repository.

+## Maintaining
+This section is for use by maintainers of the Prebuilt-MPR.
+Normals users won't get much value out of this section, unless they plan on potentially joining the group of people who maintain the repository.

+### Package updates
+The main task of maintainers in the Prebuilt-MPR is to review pull requests for package updates and merge them as needed.

+All user-provided files will be contained in the `pkg/` folder of each branch.
+All other files are generated and managed by the updater itself, so you're safe to not review them.